 Each logic block consists of a LUT (Look-Up Table), D Flip-flop, MUX, etc. that can be programmed into any combinatory logic function (Figure 2, left).
 The LUT configuration sets the logical function of the LUT.
-MUX select chooses whether to use Flip-flops or not.
+The MUX select chooses whether to use the Flip-flop or not.

 By setting the LUT configuration and MUX select with a switch, the logic block becomes the desired logic circuit.
 The logic block is called CLB (Configurable Logic Block) by Xilinx, LE (Logic Element) by Intel, and LE (Logic Element) by Microsemi.

 As can be seen from Figures 1 and 2, FPGAs use so many switches that the reliability and area they occupy are important factors in determining the performance of an FPGA device.
 There are the (A) SRAM method, (B) Flash Cell method, and (C) Antifuse method for switch on / off information storage (Figure 3) .